STI vs STD

 The usage of STI is becoming seemingly more preferred by the health world thanks in part to a less negative stigma.
 STDs have been around forever– think back to junior high health classes.
 But the phrase “sexually transmitted infection” doesn’t yet have the same negative connotation attached to it, so doctors and health advisors are more than happy to use the term infection rather than disease.

-Medically Reviewed by William Terranova MD on September 8, 2018
+Medically Reviewed by William Terranova, MD on August 1, 2022

 Author: Nick Corlis